Tyrn/wei/the-insider-en.typ

      Together  with the majority  of the Earthmen living and working  in the Empire Bemish found himself facing a strange problem.
-On one hand, the local Earthmen understood perfectly well - better than  the local officials - what exactly  the so-called party  of the people's  freedom,  led by  co-chairmen Yadan  and  Ashinik, was about.
+On one hand, the local Earthmen understood perfectly well---better than  the local officials---what exactly  the so-called party  of the people's  freedom,  led by  co-chairmen Yadan  and  Ashinik, was about.
 It would  not be difficult  to start a large scale  media campaign against these  people.
 But such a campaign would crash